Jacobs-Python/brainbox/README.md

 # Intro

- Brainfuck is an esoteric language &mdash; esolang &mdash; invented by Swiss physics student Urban M&Luml;ller in 1993 for the Amiga operating system, with the intent of designing a programming language with the smallest possible compiler.
+ Brainfuck is an esoteric language &mdash; esolang &mdash; invented by Swiss physics student Urban M&#252;ller in 1993 for the Amiga operating system, with the intent of designing a programming language with the smallest possible compiler.

  Brainfuck isn't designed for actual use, but to be confusing &amp; difficult to understand.
 Brainfuck has no variables, functions, or other high-level things.
 Brainfuck is Turing complete, but not